kasenetz/hbcd-docs/docs/measures/eeg/faces_task.md

 See [Overview](overview.md) for information on implementation, data collection, quality control & known issues, and resources.

+The Faces task (v.11.29.23) assesses child and infant face processing abilities as well as the underlying neural activity supporting face and object processing.
+ERPs are computed as a function of repeated presentation of faces and objects.
+The ERPs index different stages of processing including attention, perception, categorization, individuation and memory .
+The ERP components elicited by the Faces task are the P1, N290, and P400 components.
+See Fox et al (2024) for additional information on the rationale for task/stimulus development and ERP findings from pilot data.

-The Face task (v.11.29.23) is used to assess neural activity supporting face and object processing within the first years of life.
-It assesses child and infant face processing development including attention, perception, categorization, individuation and memory.
-The measure includes rigorous QC procedures to ensure data integrity and reliability.
-To assess child and infant face processing abilities as well as the underlying neural activity supporting face and object processing, the task involves 2 blocks: 50 trials of upright faces & 50 trials of inverted faces and 50 trials of upright faces & 50 trials of objects.
+The task consists of 2 blocks: 50 trials of upright faces & 50 trials of inverted faces and 50 trials of upright faces & 50 trials of objects.
 If the child loses attention, an attention getter may be played to bring the child’s focus back to the task.

 >>>>>**Face task schematic (Face vs. Object)**<br>
 ![](images/eeg-facetask.png)

-ERPs are computed as a function of repeated presentation of faces and objects.
-The ERPs index different stages of processing including attention, perception, categorization, individuation and memory.
-The ERP components elicited by the Faces task are the P1, Nc, N290, and P400 components.
-See Fox et al. (2024) for additional information on the rationale for task/stimulus development and ERP findings from pilot data.
+**Trial Count**: Block 1- 50 trials of upright faces (UprightINV) and 50 trials of inverted faces (Inverted), Block 2- 50 trials of upright faces (UprightOBJ) and 50 trials of objects (Object).
+**Timing Details**: The total trial length is 1100-1200 ms, consisting of a 600-700 ms inter-stimulus interval and a 500 ms stimulus duration.
+**Estimated Length**: Approximately 5 minutes.

 <details class="collapsible references">
   <summary class="references">References</summary>